 Windows 11 Required PC Specs

-Microsoft has released detailed hardware requirements for Windows 11.
+Microsoft has released detailed hardware requirements for Windows 11 ahead of its launch later this year.
 If you don’t meet the specs, don’t worry – Windows 10 will continue to receive support until October 14th, 2025.

 1GHz processor with two or more cores